Innoactive/Creator/.Documentation/articles/getting-started/designer.md

 #### Workflow Editor

-Now the Workflow Editor is open and you can view and modify your training course.
+Now the [Workflow Editor](../innoactive-creator/workflow-editor.md) is open and you can view and modify your training course.
 On the left, the list of chapters is displayed.
 You can use as many as you want, but let us stick to a single one in this tutorial.
 You can see the chapter workflow on the right.
 An empty chapter has only a starting point.

 To add a step, click with the right mouse button anywhere on the empty area and choose the `Add step` option.
 To remove a step, click on the step with the right mouse button and choose the `Delete` option.
 You can drag a step around the canvas with the left mouse button.

-> Learn more about the [Workflow Editor](../innoactive-creator/workflow-editor.md).

 Now, add three new steps to the training.

-We need to connect them with transitions: first, add an outgoing transition to each step by pressing the small white round buttons with a `+` sign on every step node.
-Then connect the starting point of the chapter to the first step by dragging the transition origin (a white circle) to the target step.
+We need to connect them with transitions: Connect the starting point of the chapter to the first step by dragging the transition origin (a white circle) to the target step.
 Repeat to connect the first step to the second one, and the second one to the third one.
 Leave the outgoing transition of the third step as it is.
 It will automatically lead to the end of the chapter as it has no target step.

+If you want to add an outgoing transition to a step, press the small white round button with a `+` sign on right of the step node.
+Make sure to only have one outgoing transition per step in this tutorial.

 To delete a transition, right-click the transition's starting point and choose `Delete transition`.
-Please note that the last transition of each step cannot be deleted.
+Please note that a step will automatically create a new transition if you reduce the number of transitions to zero.

-Click on the first step to open it in the `Step Inspector`.
+Now, click on the first step to open it in the [Step Inspector](../innoactive-creator/step-inspector.md).

 #### Step Inspector

-The Step Inspector allows you to set a step name and description, as well as to create and edit behaviors, transitions, and conditions.
+The [Step Inspector](../innoactive-creator/step-inspector.md) allows you to set a step name and description, as well as to create and edit behaviors, transitions, and conditions.
 The name and description of the step have no effect on the training course itself.
 Use them to keep notes for yourself and other trainers.
 To add a behavior, click on an `Add Behavior` button in the step's view.
 To delete a behavior, click on the `[x]` button next to it.
 The same applies to transitions and conditions.

 1. Now, rename the first step of the training course to `Grab sphere`.
 Add a single `Grab Object` condition to its transition to the second step.
 Drag the previously created `Sphere` into the object field named `Grabbable object`.
 Add a description:

     > This step will be completed when the trainee grabs the training scene object with the name `Sphere`, which has the `Grabbable Property` attached.

-2. Open the second step in the Step Inspector.
+2. Open the second step in the [Step Inspector](../innoactive-creator/step-inspector.md).
 Rename it to `Bring to cube`.
 Add an `Object Nearby` condition to its transition to the third step.
 Set the `Range` to `1.5`, drag `Cube` and `Sphere` into the `First object` and `Second object` fields.
 Add a description:

     > This step will be completed when the center point of the `Sphere` is 1.5 units away from the center point of the `Cube`, which has a `Transform In Range Detector Property`.